 Streets - First Attention

-Priorities - The first priority for City plows are the primary routes: the major arterial streets such as Colorado Boulevard, Washington, 104th, 120th, 136th.
+Priorities - The first priority for city plows are the primary routes: the major arterial streets such as Colorado Boulevard, Washington Street, 104th Avenue, 120th Avenue, and 136th Avenue.
 Next to be plowed are the secondary routes which include local collector streets, school zones, and fire station zones.
-The last to be plowed are the residential streets.
-Residential streets are only plowed after major snowstorms such as the blizzard of December 2006.
+Residential streets are only plowed after major snowstorms such as the blizzard of March 2016.

-During a Storm - In a Class I or Class II storm, City crews will plow only selected streets identified as Primary and Secondary routes.
-Primary and Secondary routes make up 217 miles of Thornton's street system.
+During a Storm - In a Class I or Class II storm, city crews will plow only selected streets identified as Primary and Secondary routes.
+Primary and Secondary routes make up 496 lane miles of Thornton's street system.
 In a Class I storm, Primary routes are treated within three hours of the snow beginning to accumulate on roadways.
 Secondary routes will be cleared of snow and ice after the primary routes are completed.